Huntermayes7/Serial-LED-Voice-Recognition/README.md

    - Connect Arduino to the system.

 2. **Upload Arduino Code**
-   - Flash the Arduino with code that listens for serial commands to control LEDs.
+   - Using Arduino IDE, Flash the Arduino with code that listens for serial commands to control LEDs.

 3. **Configure Python Script**
    - Implement speech recognition to detect voice commands.